bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b/docs/README.md

 # Building the Hardware
 Some quick instructions for how to make the GuitarPedal1590B Hardware.
 This document assumes you know the basics about soldering and circuit board assembly.
-You'll also need to be fairly handy with a drill to mount the various knobs and switches on the enclosure (or you can order one pre-made from Tayda).

 Quick note, I couldn't include some of the custom footprints for specific components due to licenses that wouldn't allow redistribution.
 Here is a list of where you can find some of them: